brooksbUWO/AutoConnect-WPA2/README.md

 # AutoConnect WPA2-Enterprise (IEEE 802.1X)

-This library allows ESP32 to connect to WPA2 enterprise WiFi.
+This library allows ESP32 connection to WPA2 enterprise WiFi.
 It is a development branch from https://github.com/Hieromon/AutoConnect/tree/enhance/wpa2e

 ```
 +-- Example